 You can schedule your two hour prop design activity until 15th March 2021 and send us your finished prop design concept until end of March 2021

-As a token of appreciation, you will be offered a £50 for taking part in this study.
+You will be offered a £50 as a token of appreciation for taking part in this study.
 Also, you will be able to include this work experience in the work history on your cv.

 WHERE AND WHEN IS THE STUDY?

-The study can be completed remotely and will be completed by May 2021.
+The study is facilitated remotely through Microsoft Teams and will be completed by May 2021.
 We encourage you to register your interest by completing the background survey.
 We will contact you with more details about the study via email or phone, whichever preferred by you.